cran-task-views/ChemPhys/ChemPhys.md

     Software (FOSS) for
     Spectroscopy](https://bryanhanson.github.io/FOSS4Spectroscopy/),
     much of which is in the form of R packages.
--   The `r pkg("spectralAnalysis")` package allows users to pre-process, visualize and analyze spectroscopy data.
-Non-negative matrix factorization analysis is included.
 -   The `r pkg("ChemoSpec")` package collects user-friendly functions for plotting spectra (NMR, IR, etc) and carrying top-down exploratory data analysis, such as HCA, PCA and model-based